 Brew this tea extra strong on the stove for an hour or more to make a concentrate to use with milk and honey or brew Western-style with 8 grams of tea per 16oz hot water for 5-8 minutes to extract maximum flavor and benefits from the turmeric and other spices.
 Try with our Cinnamon Honey for added spice or sweeten with Palmetto Honey for added depth and even more antioxidants.

-Organically Produced Ingredients: Green Tea, Turmeric, Cardamom, Ginger, Emerald Green Tea and Black Peppercorns
+Organically Produced Ingredients: Organic Green Tea, Organic Turmeric, Organic Cardamom, Organic Ginger, Organic Emerald Green Tea and Organic Black Peppercorns

 Scented teas should be brewed according to the base tea leaves.
 White and green scented teas may be brewed at 185 degrees for 3 minutes.
 Black scented teas may be brewed at 205 degrees for 3-5 minutes.
 We recommend to brew chai teas at 205 degrees for 5-7 minutes to yield a strong cup that will hold nicely with honey and milk.